Georgia girl, 9, hit by speeding car while playing in yard as family demands answers

 CLICK HERE TO GET THE FOX NEWS APP

 Stewart Trial Attorneys, which has been working on behalf of the family, created a GoFundMe page for Holmes' medical bills which had raised more than $7,500 as of Monday evening.
-Lawyer Chris Stewart said police claimed they had leads in the case.
+Lawyer L. Chris Stewart said police claimed they had leads in the case.

 Bolton said her daughter — despite her injuries — has been talking and laughing, and was scheduled to start physical therapy on Monday.
 Speaking to the driver of the car, she said: "Y'all thought my baby was dead.
 Y'all didn't look down at my baby one time, and I want you to turn yourselves in."